National University of Singapore: Graduate employability rankings

 NUS graduates ranked 8th worldwide in the Times Higher Education's Global University Employability Ranking 2022, and 17th worldwide in the QS Graduate Employability Rankings 2022.
+NUS graduates also ranked 9th according to the Global Employability University Ranking and Survey (GEURS) 2025.

 Academic structure

 NUS has a semester-based modular system for conducting undergraduate courses.
 It adopts features of the British system, such as small group teaching (tutorials) on top of regular two-hour lectures, and the American system (course credits).
 NUS has 17 faculties and schools across three campuses, including a music conservatory.

 University Scholars Programme

 The University Scholars Programme (USP) was an undergraduate academic programme established in 2001 in NUS, which comprised a compulsory general education programme.
 USP admitted 240 undergraduates annually.
 USP students resided in Cinnamon College at the NUS University Town.
 This programme has since merged with Yale-NUS to become the NUS College.

 NUS College

 A modernized version of the University Scholars Programme, the NUS College today serves as the university's honors college, with a more rigorous application and a focus on global citizenship.
 The NUS College program notably involves foreign, service-based exchange around South-East Asia, guided by their core ideal that "Learning is a contact sport."